 After attending numerous clinical research conferences in 2019, we were shocked to see just how little diversity was being highlighted as an issue in our industry.
 Even more disheartened when we realised how little discussion was being had, and how next to nothing is being put into action to rectify the situation.
-Since then, we’ve put together a white paper to help encourage clinical research teams to be more inclusive and offer guidance on how, ranted a little via numerous blogs, and created factsheets to help drive home the benefits of being more diverse for all.
 One area that we’ve admittedly not given enough focus though, is the importance of clinical trials for children.
 So, we’re going to fix that now.

 Treating children with the unknown

 No one wants to think about a child living with an illness.
 But the reality is, it’s really important that those in the clinical research industry in particular, do.
 The situation we find ourselves in right now is this: only around 50% of drugs approved by the FDA have been labelled for use in children.
 That means that doctors routinely treat children with drugs that have been tested in adults and approved for use in adults, but are likely to have not been tested in children.
 And that’s a problem.

 In the same way that males and females, and people of different ethnicities respond differently to drugs, children respond differently to how adults do.
 So, if drugs used to treat children are only tested on adults how do we even know that:

 1. They work

 2. They don’t have any adverse side effects.